jobisoft/webext-support/ai/thunderbird-webextensions-skill.md

 ## Troubleshooting

-### "API not working"
+### "Not working"
-1. Check you're using the correct API namespace (`browser.` or `messenger.`).
-2. Verify permissions in manifest.json
-3. Verify the API, API method and/or API property actually exists in the official API documentation (see section "Official API Documentation")
+1. Perform a 3rd party library audit, as exlained in step #4 of the "Workflow: How to Use This Skill" section.
+2. Perform an API audit, as explained in step #5 of the "Workflow: How to Use This Skill" section.

 ### "Experiment not loading"
 1. Check manifest.json has correct `experiment_apis` entry